Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable5.md

 # Deliverable 5

-For deliverable 5, you'll be wiring up your H-Bridge chip for use with the Z axis stepper on the Plotter.
-However, before you test control over the motor using software, you'll need to pass the wiring safety checkpoint as described below.
+For deliverable 5, you'll be wiring up your H-Bridge chip for use with the Z-axis stepper, which you'll then need to control using the GPIO on the Raspberry Pi.

-## Wiring Safety Checkpoint for H-Bridge IC (P)

-Before demonstrating control over the Z axis motor with the [H-Bridge chip](https://www.ti.com/lit/ds/symlink/sn754410.pdf), you'll need to ensure that it, along with the [5V linear regulator](https://www.mouser.com/datasheet/2/308/MC7800_D-1773680.pdf) we'll use to power it, are connected up correctly.
-After doing so, you'll need to meet with Dr. Herring, Dr. Trudgen, or one of the TAs to verify correct wiring/power delivery.
-Once you have passed this wiring check, you'll be given the 5V linear regulator for use with H-Bridge Chip.

-TODO: Add details about meeting times/places for wiring checkpoint

 ## Using the Texas Instruments SN754410 H-Bridge and GPIO to Control a Stepper (D)